Sign up to Disney+ to stream hundreds of movies and shows

 As one might expect, details about the upcoming platform aren’t set in stone.
 However, Disney’s CEO Bob Iger has hinted that the price will be lower than Netflix’s.
 That’s mainly because Disney’s service will have substantially less content at the beginning than Netflix currently does.

 On the same note, Disney currently has a streaming platform for the UK market, DisneyLife.
-It costs £4.99 per month and offers a one-week free trial and is packed full of Disney classics: films, TV series, books and music.
+It costs £4.99 per month and is packed full of Disney classics: films, TV series, books and music.
 It offers over 400 classic films and 4,000+ Disney TV episodes.
 The new streaming service will probably cost a bit more since it will offer more content.
 Disney+ will come to the UK, launching at the end of March 2020.

 You must be logged in to post a comment.